pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - **Import-ready** - Standard format compatible with major accounting software

 The CSV maintains the double-entry structure with separate Debit and Credit columns, ensuring compatibility with all major accounting systems.

+#### QuickBooks Desktop IIF Export

+Export directly to QuickBooks Desktop using the IIF (Intuit Interchange Format) file format.

+**How to export:**
+1. Go to **Reports → Accounting Transactions**
+2. Click **QuickBooks Desktop Export**
+3. Select date range (defaults to current season)
+4. Preview the first 5 journal entries
+5. Click **Download** to get the `.iif` file

+**How to import into QuickBooks Desktop:**
+1. **Backup your company file first** - This is critical before any import
+2. Switch to single-user mode: **File → Switch to Single-user Mode**
+3. Import the file: **File → Utilities → Import → IIF Files**
+4. Select the downloaded `.iif` file
+5. Click **OK** - QuickBooks will import the journal entries
+6. Verify the entries appear correctly in your general journal

+**Important notes:**
+- QuickBooks will create new accounts if your account codes don't match existing accounts
+- Unbalanced entries will be rejected by QuickBooks
+- Always test with sample data first before importing production data
+- Dates in the IIF file use MM/DD/YY format (US format)
+- Your browser may warn about the `.iif` file extension - this is expected and safe to ignore

+#### Sage 50 Export

+Export directly to Sage 50 using a plain text format compatible with all Sage 50 versions and regions.

+**How to export:**
+1. Go to **Reports → Accounting Transactions**
+2. Click **Sage 50 Export**
+3. Select date range (defaults to current season)
+4. Preview the first 5 journal entries
+5. Click **Download** to get the `.txt` file

+**How to import into Sage 50:**
+1. **Backup your company file first** - This is critical before any import
+2. Open Sage 50 and navigate to the import function
+3. Import general journal: **File → Import → General Journal Entries**
+4. Select the downloaded `.txt` file
+5. Verify the entries appear correctly in your general journal

+**Important notes:**
+- Date format uses MM-DD-YY format
+- Journal entry IDs are limited to 13 characters
+- Descriptions are limited to 39 characters
+- Always test with sample data first before importing production data

 ## Sequential Payment Allocation & Partial Refunds